We are supporting with

 Evaluation of a healthy lifestyle app for screening of weight-related health issues

-Led by Dr Yvonne Anderson, this project will evaluate the implementation of a healthy lifestyle app for children and youth in the multidisciplinary community-based Whānau Pakari programme.
-Based in Taranaki, this programme has been successfully running for over a decade, and the app will assist the scale-up of similar community-based programmes.
+Led by Dr Yvonne Anderson, this project evaluated the implementation of a healthy lifestyle app for children and youth in the multidisciplinary community-based Whānau Pakari programme.

 Scoping a national data platform to track young people’s growth trajectories